tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-snyk/overview.md

 # Snyk - Overview

-The Snyk plugin imports repository vulnerability data from Snyk server into HCL Accelerate.
+The Snyk plug-in imports repository vulnerability data from Snyk server into UrbanCode Velocity.
 It scans for existing GitHub , Gitlab or Bitbucket integrations and retrieves data only for those particular repositories.
-The Plugin works on organisational level and imports data for entire organisation .
+The plug-in works on organisational level and imports data for entire organisation .
 It can import data from multiple organisations.

 ## Compatibility